Skip to content Skip to footer

 • Taking over-the-counter painkillers: Anti-inflammatory medicines are great for relieving back pain fast at home.
 You can get these in patch form as well; stick one of these on before you dash out the door for some on-the-go soothing.
 Just be sure to check with a pharmacist that you can take pain relief, if you have any existing medical conditions or are on other medications.

-• Using an ice pack: Another simple tip for back pain, ice packs or cold compressions ease inflammation, and you can usually pick these up at your local pharmacy.
+• Using an ice pack: Another simple tip for back pain is to apply ice packs or cold compressions which ease inflammation.
+You can usually pick these up at your local pharmacy.
 Just be careful not to ice the area for longer than 20 minutes at a time and cover with a tea towel to prevent direct exposure.

 • Applying a heat pack: These can help relax the muscles, improve circulation, and reduce pain.
 It’s typically recommended to use a heat patch in the morning and as you're winding down in the evening.
 Similar to ice packs, be mindful not to use a heat pack longer than 10 to 15 minutes in one sitting.